jedld/smt285_data_scripts/README.md

 ---------------

 1. Galaxy Tab A (2016) 7.0" (SM-T285) running the PURE Tinker Edition ROM (Use ODIN/Heimdall to flash to your OEM unlocked device)
 2. vfat and ext4 formatted micro SD Card with 2 partitions ( partition 1 -fat, partition 2 ext4).
 You can use gparted when using linux/ubuntu to achieve this.
 Not sure about windows but I believe there are tools to achieve the same effect.
 Best to use a fast sd card for a better user experience.
 Note that having a fat partition is necessary as some apps and services expect a fat filesystem for an external sd card.
 There may be a way to fix this but for now this is it.
+In theory using the apps2sd parition tool (https://play.google.com/store/apps/details?id=in.co.pricealert.apps2sd&hl=en) on another rooted phone with the sd card should work but haven't tried it personally.
 3. Android tools namely adb

 Procedure